MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/black-blank-screen.md

   - Active video source selection
   - Incorrect EDID information that's communicated to the Teams Rooms device

-  This behavior is expected if a consumer television monitor is used as the Front of Room display.
+  This behavior is expected if a consumer TV is used as the Front of Room display.
 For more information, see [Known issues in Teams Rooms](rooms-known-issues.md#expected-behavior).
 - If the current time that's shown on the display isn't frozen, check whether only the touchscreen input is affected.

   To verify this situation, attach a USB keyboard to the Teams Rooms device, and then press the Tab key to navigate through the menu of the Teams Rooms app.
-If the app responds to keyboard input, this means that the app isn't frozen.
+If the app responds to keyboard input, it means that the app isn't frozen.
 To restore the functionality, consider power cycling the console, or restart the Teams Rooms device.

   If this touchscreen input issue occurs frequently on a specific console that's connected through a USB port or extenders, try reseating the USB connectors on the compute module and the console.
 Or, consider replacing the cable or the console to determine whether the issue still occurs.